Regularity Priors for the Linear Atomic Cluster Expansion: Discussion

 \section{Discussion}

 In this work we analyzed the concept of regularity priors for linear ACE models.
+To summarize in non-technical terms, regularity priors can be understood as follows: ACE basis functions have an associated radial frequency (indexed by $n$) and angular frequency (indexed by $l$), with larger indices corresponding to higher frequencies.
+Large weights on the high frequency features result in non-smooth potentials.
+Generalized Tikhonov regularization enforces smaller weights on high frequency terms and thus results in smooth potentials that are significantly more robust in realistic simulation scenarios.

-These priors are interpretable from a Bayesian perspective and are implemented as a modified regularization term.
+Regularity priors are interpretable from a Bayesian perspective and are implemented as a modified regularization term.
 Equivalently, the priors can be interpreted as a rescaling of the one-particle basis functions.
 This allows standard regression methods to be applied, and ensures that no additional complexity or computational cost arises during fitting.

-We tested three different forms of regularity prior based on the predicted potential energy surface having $p$ continuous derivatives, being analytic and an over-regularizing Gaussian prior.
+We tested three different regularity priors: two which either assume that the predicted PES has p continuous derivatives or is analytical, as well as a third with an over-regularizing Gaussian form.
 By considering the effect of the Gaussian prior on the fictitious neighbor density it was shown be equivalent to the Gaussian broadening used in SOAP-GAP models.

 Numerical tests indicated that the exact form of the prior made little difference but that using a regularity prior led to significant gains when compared to the standard uniform prior.
-These tests were performed on the diverse Silicon-GAP-18 dataset, a small subset of the same data, and configurations of individual Aspirin molecules taken from molecular dynamics trajectories.
+These tests were performed on the diverse Silicon-GAP-18 dataset, a small subset of the same data, and configurations of individual Aspirin molecules taken from \ac{MD} trajectories.
 For all datasets using regularity priors improved the accuracy on the unseen test set, with an almost 30-40\% reduction in force RMSE.
-Additional testing also revealed improvements in smoothness along various 1D cuts through the PES, more consistent repulsion at close approach, the removal of many false minima encountered during random structure searching and enhanced stability during molecular dynamics simulations.
+Additional testing also revealed improvements in smoothness along various 1D cuts through the PES, more consistent repulsion at close approach, the removal of many false minima encountered during random structure searching and enhanced stability during \ac{MD} simulations.

 We conclude by noting that regularity priors are not a substitute for data, and that using one clearly does not guarantee a potential will behave well in all circumstances.
 However, they offer consistently improved performance at essentially no additional computational cost or complexity.
 An interesting avenue for future work is to assess how similar ideas can be incorporated into more complex, non-linear architectures such as a neural-network-based potentials and message-passing architectures such as MACE \cite{batatia2022mace}, NequIP \cite{batzner20223}, PaiNN \cite{schutt2021equivariant} etc.